ktalexan/OCSWITRS/scripts/rScripts/README.md

 </div>

+:ledger: NOTE: If any of the scripts need to be re-run, the whole sequence of scripts should be re-run from the beginning.
+This is because the scripts are interdependent, and running them out of order may lead to errors or incomplete results.

 The detailed sequence of scripts execution is provided below.
+The scripts are designed to run in the following order:

-## Project Functions Script
+## :one: Project Functions Script

 ### :scroll: File: [`createProjectFunctions.R`](createProjectFunctions.R)